Dynamical Variational Autoencoders: A Comprehensive Review: Inference model

 \section{Inference model}

-In the present DVAE context, the posterior distribution of the state sequence $\myz[1:T]$ is $p_{\theta}(\myz[1:T] | \myx[1:T],\myu[1:T])$ (in driven mode, or $p_{\theta}(\myz[1:T] | \myx[1:T])$ in undriven mode).
-As for the standard VAE, this posterior distribution is intractable due to non-linearities in the generative model.
-In fact, we could say that having temporal dependencies only makes things even more complicated.
+In the present DVAE context, the posterior distribution of the state sequence $\myz[1:T]$ is $p_{\theta}(\myz[1:T] | \myx[1:T],\myu[1:T])$ in the driven mode or $p_{\theta}(\myz[1:T] | \myx[1:T])$ in the undriven mode.
+As for the standard VAE, this posterior distribution is intractable because of the nonlinearities in the generative model.
+In fact, having temporal dependencies only makes things even more complicated.
 Therefore, we also need to define an inference model $q_{\phi}(\myz[1:T] | \myx[1:T], \myu[1:T])$, which is an approximation of the intractable posterior distribution $p_{\theta}(\myz[1:T] | \myx[1:T],\myu[1:T])$.
-And as for the standard VAE, this model is required not only for performing inference, that is here estimating the latent sequence $\myz[1:T]$ from the observed sequences $\myx[1:T]$ and $\myu[1:T]$, but also for estimating the parameters of the generative model, as will be seen in the following section.
-And as for the standard VAE again, the inference model is also using DNNs for generating its parameters.
+As for the standard VAE, this model is required not only for performing inference of the latent sequence $\myz[1:T]$ from the observed sequences $\myx[1:T]$ and $\myu[1:T]$ but also for estimating the parameters of the generative model, as will be seen below.
+As for the standard VAE again, the inference model also uses DNNs to generate its parameters.